muhammadzkralla/zttp/README.md

 ## Why ZTTP?

 ZTTP was created as a deep-dive into how web frameworks work under the hood.
-From TCP socket handling and HTTP parsing to request routing and middleware architecture.
+From TCP socket handling and manual HTTP parsing to request routing and middleware architecture.
 It is a hands-on exercise in systems-level web development using Go, with minimal abstractions.

-I decided not to use any external HTTP engines, not even Go's `net/http` standard library, and handle all the logic from scratch starting from the TCP layer.
+I decided not to use any external HTTP engines, not even Go's `net/http` standard library, and handle all the logic from scratch starting from the TCP layer to gain maximum knowledge and experience.

 Everything in this project is perfectly aligned with the RFC standards and HTTP/1.1 structure, as I spent days reading the RFC standards specific to each feature before starting to implement it.